hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 Participatory live coding can work online, but the challenge of following and typing for a learner with one small screen is extremely problematic.
 The task of juggling windows adds to cognitive load.
 If a learner hides the screen share window to enlarge a work window, they may begin to fall behind.

-Providing a model arrangement during your introduction is an excellent start.
-Mind any adjustments that may be necessary to this arrangement, and be sure to keep the miniaturization of the learner's workspace in mind even as you may expand or spread out your own windows to facilitate teaching.
+Providing a model arrangement during your [introduction](#communicate-information-learners-need-to-know) is an excellent start.
+It is a good idea to test out this arrangement on multiple devices/operating systems.
+Mind any adjustments that may be necessary to this arrangement during your workshop, and be sure to keep the miniaturization of the learner's workspace in mind even as you may expand or spread out your own windows to facilitate teaching.

 A few possible workarounds: